Homelessness

-The legal status of homeless people varies from place to place.
+The legal status of homeless people changes from place to place.
 Homeless enumeration studies conducted by the government of the United States also include people who sleep in a public or private place that is not designed for use as a regular sleeping accommodation for human beings.
 Homelessness and poverty are interrelated.
 There is no standardized method for counting homeless individuals and identifying their needs; consequently, most cities only have estimated figures for their homeless populations.

 In 2025, approximately 330 million people worldwide experience absolute homelessness, lacking any form of shelter.
-Homeless persons who travel have been termed vagrants in the past; of those, persons looking for work are hobos, whereas those who do not are tramps.
-All three of these terms, however, generally have a derogatory connotation today.
+Other words that have been used to indicate homelessness or homeless persons include vagrancy, hobos, and tramps.

 United Nations definition

 In 2004, the United Nations Department of Economic and Social Affairs defined a homeless household as those households without a shelter that would fall within the scope of living quarters due to a lack of a steady income.
 The affected people carry their few possessions with them, sleeping in the streets, in doorways or on piers, or in another space, on a more or less random basis.

 In 2009, at the United Nations Economic Commission for Europe Conference of European Statisticians (CES), the Group of Experts on Population and Housing Censuses defined homelessness as:

 In its Recommendations for the Censuses of Population and Housing, the CES identifies homeless people under two broad groups: